my-language-skills/open-badges-framework/doc/documentation-technical.md

 * **info**: The information the Teacher write about the Students.
 * **evidence**: Is the link to an external url where the Teacher can show an evidence of the Badge (pdf with a list of notes, a site with students names...).
 * **Json file**: By sending a Badge, 3 Json file are created inside of the folder open-badges-framework > Json.
 The Json files remain forever (For now).

+#### Database Notice
+The plugin is developed in that way so when a user account is deleted from the Wordpress DB, this user is also deleted from the custom Users Database table.

+Also when a user changes his email through  Update Profile,the plugin tracks this change and also updates the email of this user to the custom Users Database table.

 ### Json files